1. Output information

 Overview

-The Infrastructure in the UK, investment and net stocks article is an official statistic in development publication and is an annual release.
+The Infrastructure in the UK, investment and net stocks publication is an official statistic in development publication and is an annual release.
 The publication uses several official data sources discussed in Section 6: Methods used to produce the data.

 Uses and users